-Information Description Half-duplex.
+Information Description Duplex Indicate whether the interface is Full- or Half-duplex.
 IPAddr The current Ipv4 Address of this interface.
 RX -Pkts The number of IP packets received on this interface since CC-SG was booted.
 TX -Pkts The number of IP packets transmitted on this interface since CC-SG was booted.